 The little creatures were not content to live in peace.
 One little creature always wanted whatever the other little creature had.
 They stole from each other and killed each other.
 They would amass great groups with little flying and sailing machines to go kill other groups of little creatures.
 They invented newer, better and bigger technology just to make the killing easier.
 Parts of Fish’s pretty blue planet were blowing up.
 In the end, she could never get her little creatures to live peacefully with each other no matter how hard she tried.
 They always came back to killing each other.

 “Perhaps there’s something wrong with me that my planets always seem to turn out this way,” she thought.
 “Why can’t they ever just be happy?”
-She was about to send another fireball to her planet to wipe out the little creatures like she had wiped out the big creatures, but the bell rang.
+She was about to send another fireball to her planet to wipe out the little creatures, but the bell rang.
 Math was over.
-“Oh well,” she tucked her planet into her notebook and headed out to the hallway.
+“Oh well,” she tucked her planet into her pocket and headed out to the hallway.